 How we test vacuum cleaners at Ideal Home

-We review every vacuum cleaner we recommend to readers at home and at our dedicated test facility.
-Here's the details on how we do it
+We review every vacuum cleaner we recommend to readers in real homes.
+This is how we do it

 How we test vacuum cleaners at Ideal Home

-We also time how long it takes to go from opening the box to actually being able to use the vacuum, and assess how easy it is to put together.
+We also time how long it takes from opening the box to actually using the vacuum, and assess how easy it is to put together.
+A quick and easy assembly will score highly as it offers customers a grab-and-go experience that most of us are after.
+A vacuum cleaner that requires a lot of assembly and is complicated to set up won’t score as highly.

 When it comes to measuring ease of use, we look at how much the vacuum weighs and determine how easy it is to move around on flat surfaces and stairs.
 We also look at whether it can stand up unaided without toppling over, or whether it needs to be rested against something or laid down flat.